Censorship in China: Internet

+Print and other media

+Writers' and publishers' use of empty blocks in texts has been used as a graphical representation of censorship throughout Chinese history and in contemporary China.

-Besides Internet censorship, Chinese citizens have devised methods to circumvent censorship of print media as well.
+Chinese citizens have devised methods to circumvent censorship of print media as well.
 As news organizations in China try to move away from the reputation of simply being mouthpieces for CCP propaganda, they face a difficult challenge of having to report the news objectively while remaining on good terms with the government.
 Journalists do their best to resist government censorship by maintaining a relatively neutral balance of positive and negative tones in articles, reporting on officials who have already been officially removed from their positions, disparaging the CCP as an entity instead of targeting individual officials, and focusing blame on lower-ranking officials.
 News organizations encourage their journalists to report on more sensitive yet risky articles by promising journalists compensation even if their articles get cut by government officials before publication.
-Editors also try to ensure job security by continuing to employ a journalist under another position even when told by the CCP to fire that journalist for disobeying Party protocol.
+Editors also try to ensure job security by continuing to employ a journalist under another position even when told by the CCP to fire that journalist for disobeying CCP directives.